mtholder/git-intro-swc-ks/Readme.md

   * the committer's name (this is coming from the git config stuff that you did earlier);
   * the time of "git commit" that created the snapshot; and
   * the first line of the commit's message.

+http://www.slideshare.net/chacon/git-101-presentation slides 130 - 134 are a nice
+overview (though a bit too detailed for our purposes) of how a commit stores this information.
+The main point is that we can track back through the history

 In my output, I see: